Live Aid in Philly: An Oral History of that Crazy Day at JFK

 Rob Halford, lead singer, Judas Priest: We were in the Bahamas working on the Turbo album.
 We knew the concert was happening — it was all over the news, 24/7.
 But we really didn’t know until a few days before that there was an opening for us.
 We flew up the day before, and I don’t think we even rehearsed for it.

-Jerry Blavat, longtime local DJ: I arranged for a limo for Madonna from the airport — a super-stretch limo.
+Jerry Blavat, the late local DJ: I arranged for a limo for Madonna from the airport — a super-stretch limo.
 And she had to have dinner.
 So we went down to Frankie’s Seafood Italiano at 11th and Tasker.
 It was early, so they weren’t open yet.
 I ordered ahead.
 She wanted chicken parmigiana.
 And I said, “The veal here is excellent.”
 But she said nah, nah.
 She also wanted broccoli and spinach.
 She ate in the limo, and then we went to the stadium.

 George Thorogood, blues singer/guitarist, Wilmington native: At that point, it was still very early on for us.
 We got our start in ’77, and we were still trying to make a living.
 There was a last-minute cancellation at Live Aid, and they suggested we fill in for the band that couldn’t make it.
 I was on the West Coast and had to fly all the way to Philly.
 It was a red-eye, and I got no sleep.
 Got in at some ungodly hour.